 Cyperus umbrella plants are best suited to a moist, warm outdoor environment, but are adaptable to the home.
 If you are a gardener in zones below USDA hardiness zone 8, you can grow this fascinating plant inside.
 They can grow up to 4 feet tall outside, but umbrella houseplants generally are half that size.

 Because this plant is an aquatic species, it needs to have the roots as wet as possible.
 In fact, leaf tips become brown if the roots become even slightly dry.
 One way to achieve this is to put the potted plant inside another pot with water at the root level.
 Use a planting mix rich in peat to provide an acidic medium.
-A mix comprised of 2 parts peat, 1 part loam and 1 part and provides a perfect housing for the aquatic roots.
+A mix comprised of two parts peat, one part loam and one part sand provides a perfect housing for the aquatic roots.
 You can put small plants in a terrarium.

 Umbrella Plant Care